arlotetxu/ArLoTeTxU/README.md

 - 👀 Interested in many tech fields, with a focus on programming.
 - 🌱 Currently self-learning Python and exploring other languages and technologies.
+- 😁 Waiting to know if I have been selected as student at 42 Urduliz programming campus.
 - 💡 I enjoy sharing my progress, projects, and learnings here on GitHub.

 ---